US Citizen Moving to Singapore? How to Avoid Double Taxation & Incorporate Your Company 2026

 4. Work Passes: Your Ticket to Residency

 For US entrepreneurs, the Employment Pass (EP) is the primary work pass.
-It requires a minimum salary of S$5,000 per month and at least 40 COMPASS points; the EntrePass is an alternative for innovative startups.
+It requires a minimum salary of S$5,600 per month in 2026 (increasing to S$6,000 from 1 January 2027) and at least 40 COMPASS points; the EntrePass is an alternative for innovative startups.

 4.1 Employment Pass (EP) – The Primary Route